 - Ecosystem surveys of Arctic habitats in transition: Distribution and abundance of seabirds

-As the Arctic waters warm and the sea ice cover decreases, the Arctic surface ocean ecosystem is anticipated to undergo considerable changes.
+As the Arctic waters warm and the sea ice cover decreases, the Arctic surface ocean ecosystem is expected to change considerably.
 Habitats are changing and moving, perhaps disappearing, and species distribution and abundance may also change rapidly.

 The Northwest Passage Project will periodically conduct plankton net tows in the upper water column (100m and less) to observe phytoplankton and zooplankton.
 The contents of the nets will be cataloged, and the organisms collected in these net tows will be counted with a laboratory bench-top FlowCam.